anisoprint/aura-docs/docs/aura-connect/quickstart/index.md

 If steps above were completed successfully, a new job contatining .gcode in the selected file has just been queued onto a printer of your choice.

 You can queue more jobs, as needed.
-Or click on the job card on the left in order to inspect it and change its order in the queue.
+Or click on the job card on the left To inspect it and change its order in the queue.

 ![Inspection of a queued job](./media/inspection_of_a_queued_job.png)

-> You may also use the [Job Timeline](/aura-connect/gui/#job-timeline) in order to select a queued job for inspection
+> You may also use the [Job Timeline](/aura-connect/gui/#job-timeline) To select a queued job for inspection

 ## Starting a print job